Digital Content

 ).

-Core Digital Objects
+Core Digital Object Properties

 All Digital Objects share some basic characteristics, regardless of their particular nature.
 The basic patterns of Name, Identifier, Classification, and Statement all apply in the regular way.
 Beyond the baseline, digital objects can have the following descriptive features: